opensearch-project/documentation-website/_clients/logstash/index.md

 Logstash is a real-time event processing engine.
 It's part of the Opensearch stack which includes Opensearch, Beats, and Opensearch Dashboards.

-You can send events to Logstash from many different sources.
+You can send events to Logstash from a number of different sources.
 Logstash processes the events and sends it one or more destinations.
 For example, you can send access logs from a web server to Logstash.
-Logstash extracts useful information from each log and sends it to a destination like Opensearch.
+Logstash extracts useful information from each log and sends it to Opensearch.

 Sending events to Logstash lets you decouple event processing from your app.
-Your app only needs to send events to Logstash and doesn’t need to know anything about what happens to the events afterwards.
+Your app only needs to send events to Logstash and Logstash handles the rest.

-The open-source community originally built Logstash for processing log data but now you can process any of type of events, including events in XML or JSON format.
+The open-source community originally built Logstash for processing log data.
+But now you can process any of type of events, including events in XML or JSON format.

 ## Structure of a pipeline